AndreasHadjisavvas99/A4A-Visualization/README.md

 ## Features

-- Upload JSON files to extract and visualize data
+- Upload JSON files to extract and visualize data or Fetch Data from database
 - Customize chart titles, axes labels, and trace configurations
 - Supports multiple chart types (Line, Bar, Pie, etc.)
 - Advanced customization for individual traces
 - Save visualization configurations using GraphQL mutations
+- Save Individual Layout configurations for future use
 - Seamless integration with A4A for extended functionalities

 ## Installation